-If you have been involved in a car accident in Atlanta, particularly a low-speed crash or minor fender-bender, you may not necessarily experience pain immediately after the collision.
+If you have been involved in a car accident in Atlanta, particularly a low-speed crash you may not feel pain right after the collision.
 Even major collisions can leave an accident victim feeling relieved or charged with adrenaline at having escaped the accident.

 When an individual is involved in a collision, a natural physiological reaction is a sudden increase in endorphins.
 The body is flooded with adrenaline.
 What you may not realize is the increased level of these two chemicals in the body masks pain.
 As a result, you may feel fine immediately after an accident.
 You might even refuse medical attention since no bones were broken and you feel unharmed.
 In many cases, the initial shock of the accident is enough to keep the symptoms of an injury at bay for a short period of time.